Lungi Gcabashe

+Lungi Annette Mnganga-Gcabashe (27 October 1960 – 17 May 2025) was a South African politician from KwaZulu-Natal who represented the African National Congress (ANC) in the National Assembly.
+She was the Deputy President of the ANC Women's League since July 2023.

+Born in KwaMashu, Mnganga-Gcabashe was formerly a Member of the KwaZulu-Natal Provincial Legislature from 1999 to 2004 and chaired the KwaZulu-Natal branch of the ANC Women's League from 2008 to 2012.
+She represented the ANC in the National Assembly between 2014 and 2019, and she chaired the Portfolio Committee on Public Enterprises from 2017 to 2019 during its inquiry into maladministration at Eskom.

-Lungi Mnganga-Gcabashe is a South African politician who represented the African National Congress (ANC) in the National Assembly from 2014 to 2019.
-In 2020 she was appointed chief of staff in the office of Pemmy Majodina, the Chief Whip of the Majority Party in the National Assembly.
-She was formerly a Member of the KwaZulu-Natal Provincial Legislature from 1999 to 2004 and chaired the KwaZulu-Natal branch of the ANC Women's League from 2008 to 2012.
-She was elected to five-year terms on the ANC's National Executive Committee in 2012 and 2022.
+Thereafter Mnganga-Gcabashe took a hiatus from legislative politics, serving instead as chief of staff in the office of Pemmy Majodina, the Chief Whip of the Majority Party.
+She returned to the National Assembly in the May 2024 general election and was elected as chairperson of the Portfolio Committee on Tourism.
+She was until her death a member of the ANC's National Executive Committee, having been elected to two non-consecutive five-year terms on the committee in 2012 and 2022.

 Early life and career

-Mnganga-Gcabashe is from KwaMashu in present-day KwaZulu-Natal province.
+Born on 27 October 1960, Mnganga-Gcabashe was from KwaMashu in present-day KwaZulu-Natal province.
 During apartheid, she was active in the United Democratic Front (UDF) and the Natal Organisation of Women, a UDF affiliate.
 After the African National Congress (ANC) was unbanned in 1990, she joined the interim leadership corps of local ANC and ANC Women's League (ANCWL) structures in KwaMashu.
 Shortly afterwards, she was recruited to work full-time in the ANC's political organising department, a job she held for several years until her resignation in mid-1997.
 She subsequently worked for two years in local government administration in Pinetown.

 In the 1999 general election, Mnganga-Gcabashe was elected as a Member of the KwaZulu-Natal Legislature, representing the ANC, which at the time was a minority party in the legislature.
 During her five-year term in the legislature, she ascended the regional and provincial structures of the ANCWL; in the mid-2000s, she was elected Deputy Provincial Chairperson of the ANCWL in KwaZulu-Natal, deputising Nkosazana Dlamini-Zuma.
 By the end of 2008, she had succeeded Dlamini-Zuma as ANCWL Provincial Chairperson; her deputy was Dolly Shandu.

 In March 2012, Mnganga-Gcabashe stood for a second term as ANCWL Provincial Chairperson but lost in a tense contest with Celiwe Madlopha.
 However, in May that year, she was elected to the Provincial Executive Committee of the ANC in KwaZulu-Natal; by number of votes received, she was ranked ninth of the 20 candidates elected to the committee.
 Then, in December, delegates to the ANC's 53rd National Conference elected Mnganga-Gcabashe to her first five-year term on the party's National Executive Committee; by number of votes received, she was ranked 16th of 80 candidates elected, receiving 1,695 votes from the roughly 4,500 voting delegates.